 I am a pastor who was ordained into the Presbyterian Church, USA in 1974.
 I have served three congregations since that time.
-I was an assistant pastor for evangelism in Houston, a generalist associate pastor in Bethesda, MD and, since 1983, pastor of Western Presbyterian Church in the Foggy Bottom neighborhood of Washington, D.C.
-When I arrived at Western, the congregation was about 70% over the age of 70.
-Today our membership is about 60% under the age of 45.
-Back then we had no one under the age of 18.
-We now have 50 kids in the Sunday school program.
-We do a lot of social justice work, including a major feeding program with the homeless (feeding 250 daily), an arts program for very poor children and a health clinic in Addis Ababa, Ethiopia.
-In 1994, we moved from our old location in Foggy Bottom near the White House to our current location near the Kennedy Center.
-The move was produced by a $30 million land and building exchange deal with The International Monetary Fund.
-I was the lead negotiator in the process that resulted in the agreement.
+I was an assistant pastor for evangelism in Houston, a generalist associate pastor in Bethesda, MD and, from 1983-2012, pastor of Western Presbyterian Church in the Foggy Bottom neighborhood of Washington, D.C.
+When I arrived at Western, the congregation had about 70 core members, 65 of whom were over the age of 65.
+By 2000, over 50% of our membership was under the age of 50 and, by the time I retired, it was about 65% under the age of 45.
+Western’s ministry was noted for social justice work, including a major feeding program with the homeless (feeding 250 daily), an arts program for very poor children, a health care initiative in Addis Ababa, Ethiopia and advocacy on numerous issues.
+After retiring from Western, I joined the Alban Institute’s Consulting Team as a Field Consultant.
+I currently work with a group of former Alban consultants as we continue to serve the needs of the church and synagogue for consulting expertise in the areas of strategic planning, staffing and finances.
+Our consulting group can be found at www.congregationalconsulting.org

 In summary, I am a very blessed person!